-Applications of statistical principles to engineering measurements.
+"Applications of statistical principles to engineering measurements.
 Laboratory techniques to measure engineering quantities such as displacement, pressure, temperature, and fluid velocity.
 Introduction to transient transducer response, filtering and signal conditioning.
 Introduction to experimental methods and procedures, estimation of measurement uncertainty, reduction of data to significant form, and the organization of experimental results in written reports.
+A grade of "C" or better in PHYS 2326 and PHYS 2126 is required to enroll in this course.

-Prerequisites: ENGR 2305
+Prerequisites: ENGR 2305, PHYS 2326, PHYS 2126